-Anyone who is a member of your Slack team can request a card for a specific purchase that they would like to make; however, no one has the ability to receive a card without prior approval.
+Anyone who is a member of your team can request a card for a specific purchase that they would like to make; however, no one has the ability to receive a card without prior approval.

 Can a virtual card be reused?

 Yes, if you'd like.
 Teampay supports both single-use cards as well as cards for recurring transactions (like subscriptions).